 - Life Drinker: But only of people with the shining.
 They hunt down children with it as adults lose power and flavour, but they also spectate disasters such as 9/11 to drink in the essence of any shiners that may have lost their lives (and the pain of others).

-- No Body Left Behind: They only leave Empty Piles of Clothing, which is very convenient when you've got to kill them.
+- No Body Left Behind: Their bodies dissolve into steam and only leave behind Empty Piles of Clothing, which is very convenient when you've got to kill them.

 - Smug Snake: They treat everyone other than them with contempt, refusing to refer to normal people as anything other than "rubes".
 But as Abra points out, they're nothing more than arrogant vultures who hunt down children.
 As such they massively underestimate Abra's intelligence, resourcefulness and potential allies.

 - Vampires Are Rich: The True Knot are quasi-vampires who feed on a person's magic and are said to be vastly rich.